 Eating healthy on a budget

-- Try a wholesale market.
-Many items such as meat, vegetables, fruits, spices, and condiments are cheaper when bought in larger quantities.
+Try a wholesale market.
+Many items such as meat, vegetables, fruits, spices and condiments are cheaper when bought in larger quantities from a wholesale market.

 Hope these tips will help you find ways to eat healthy within a budget.